rejoan/syncEvents/README.md

 ## Short codes
 - Example1: [event-random-list view=2 num=20 sort=new-first] get 20 record for eventd CPT with template 2 and recent event first
 - If `sort` value is "old-first" then older event will display first, if sort not available then random
-- Example2: [al-event-info] get event info from API in any custom post type
+- Example2: [al-event-info] get event info
 - you may make a child theme of twenty twenty four with single-eventd.html template and use example 2 shortcode

 ## Requirements